 Building community capacity to promote child wellbeing and achieve equity.

-What would it look like if every child, parent, and family had equitable access to critical resources and opportunities needed to lead healthy, thriving lives — and had a seat at the table to drive the solutions?
+What would it look like if communities ensured every child, parent, resident, and family equitable access to critical resources and opportunities to lead healthy, thriving lives — and a seat at the table to drive the solutions?

 Networks of Opportunity for Child Wellbeing (NOW) is a national initiative to improve the capacity of local communities and coalitions to advance equity.
 The NOW Innovation Forum is a national network of peer communities working to promote child wellbeing and prevent early childhood adversities.